EJM143/WebDev.CreativeProject1/README.md

   * Don't know what any of that means but want to learn how to use a CSS framework?
 Ask about them in office hours!

 ## Documentation
-* Place a comment header in **each file** with your name, section, a brief description of the assignment, and the file's contents.
+* Place a comment header in **each file** with your name, date, and a brief description of the document, and the file's contents.
 A good file header description is typically 2-3 sentences.
 Examples are shown below:

     HTML File: